Jailbirds (TV series)

 Jailbirds is an American reality television series about female inmates at the Sacramento County Jail, California, which premiered on Netflix in 2019.
 It documents the lives of female inmates of Sacramento County Jail in California, which has just under 2,400 inmates.
-The show aired a single season with six episodes in 2019, revealing to the audience various prisoners dealing with the reality of "their life being turned upside down" in jail as expressed by executive producer Drachkovitch when questioned on the prison environment.
+The show aired a single season with six episodes in 2019, revealing to the audience various prisoners dealing with the reality of "their life being turned upside down" in jail as expressed by executive producer Rasha Drachkovitch when questioned on the prison environment.
 The production focused on aspects of prison life including violence, isolation and newfound relationships.

 Episodes

 Episode One: "Dressed in Oranges"

 The pilot episode introduces 19-year-old Yasmin Sundermeyer, the newest inmate processed into Sacramento County Jail on accusation of committing numerous felonies including alleged alcohol, drugs, weapon possession, carjacking and evading officers.
-Yasmin is then moved to a holding cell emotionally distraught with the realisation of prison time as female prisoners yelling out 'new fish' and 'fresh meat' which is 'prison slang' to define the newest prisoner on the scene.
+Yasmin is then moved to a holding cell emotionally distraught with the realization of prison time as female prisoners yelling out 'new fish' and 'fresh meat' which is 'prison slang' to define the newest prisoner on the scene.